-The SEGC Board congratulates the Government on the introduction of what the Board considers the single most important reform required to ensure sustainability of the NGF arrangements, namely capping of claims.
-Under the amended regulations, claims are capped at \$1 million per claimant, with a sublimit of \$250,000 for cash held on account with an insolvent participant.
+In 2019 caps on claims were introduced to the NGF regulatory provisions.
+This was an important reform required to ensure the sustainability of the NGF.
+Claims are capped at \$1 million per claimant, with a sublimit of \$250,000 for cash held on account with an insolvent participant.
 In addition, there is a cap across all heads of claim of 15 per cent of the minimum amount per insolvent participant, which currently equates to \$15 million.